HellRaven-Mods/NFSC-NextGenFX/README.md

 - BlueSkyWest (explaining some code)
 - PAIN (some ideas)
 - Good Shit (idea for Fixing flare-rotation direction)
+- UNLOCALIZED (some ideas of how to fix certain szenarios)

 **How to set-up the mod:**
 -----------------------------------------------------------------------------------------------